brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

    .. important::
       It is recommended to create an own user in Matomo which has only read access to this site.
+If you use Git for versioning your site configuration you should consider to store the authentication token in an :ref:`environment variable <t3coreapi:sitehandling-using-env-vars>` for
+      better security.

 Enabled Widgets
-   You can enable or disable each available widget for one site.
+   You can enable or disable each available widget for a site.
 Disabled widgets cannot be selected in the dashboard.